Hardball Tactics in Negotiation Definition & Examples

 Nibble Negotiation Example-1

-For example, the customer will purchase the secondhand iPhone if the seller provides headphones and a charger and at the same price.
-It happens at the ending period of the negotiation when any party wants to close the deal.
+For example, the customer will purchase a secondhand iPhone if the seller provides headphones and a charger at the same price.
+It happens at the end period of the negotiation when any party wants to close the deal.

 Nibble Negotiation Example-2